LucHL/Global-Mental-Health-Data-Analysis/README.md

 ./mental_health_project.py
 ```

-## How to start on Window :
+## How to start on Windows :

-Install VsCode or another code editor.
+1. Install Python if not yet installed
+2. Install Visual Studio Code
-On the editor, click on the run button.
+3. In the editor, click on the green run button, in the upper left corner.